your French knitting companion

 Visual showing cuff-to-upper-arm increase distribution over sleeve length

-Then figure out how to get from cuff stitches to upper arm stitches over your arm length.
+Then figure out how to get from cuff stitches to upper arm stitches over your arm length in rows.

 Step 4: Check Proportions